X-ray filter

-An X-ray filter is a material placed in front of an X-ray source in order to reduce the intensity of particular wavelengths from its spectrum and selectively alter the distribution of X-ray wavelengths within a given beam.
+An X-ray filter (or compensating filter) is a device placed in front of an X-ray source in order to reduce the intensity of (i.e. attenuate) particular wavelengths from its spectrum and selectively alter the distribution of X-ray wavelengths within a given beam before reaching the image receptor.
+Adding a filtration device to certain x-ray examinations attenuates the x-ray beam by eliminating lower energy x-ray photons, which produces a clearer image with greater anatomic detail to better visualize differences in tissue densities.
+This is also known as "beam hardening"; higher energy x-rays are called "hard", while lower energy x-rays are called "soft".
+A compensating filter provides a better radiographic image by removing lower energy photons, while also reducing the radiation dose to the patient.

 When X-rays hit matter, part of the incoming beam is transmitted through the material and part of it is absorbed by the material.
 The amount absorbed is dependent on the material's mass absorption coefficient and tends to decrease for incident photons of greater energy.
 True absorption occurs when X-rays of sufficient energy cause electron energy level transitions in the atoms of the absorbing material.
 The energy from these X-rays are used to excite the atoms and do not continue past the material (thus being "filtered" out).
 Because of this, despite the general trend of decreased absorption at higher energy wavelengths, there are periodic spikes in the absorption characteristics of any given material corresponding to each of the atomic energy level transitions.
 These spikes are called absorption edges.
 The result is that every material preferentially filters out x-rays corresponding to and slightly above their electron energy levels, while generally allowing X-rays with energies slightly less than these levels to transmit through relatively unscathed.

 Therefore, it is possible to selectively fine tune which wavelengths of x-rays are present in a beam by matching materials with particular absorption characteristics to different X-ray source spectra.